 #2: Then add more insulation in the walls and roof - not only to keep you warmer in the winter but to keep you cooler in the summer.

 Once you've taken care of the bigger problems, then you can investigate active methods to cool your home.
 People in hot, humid climates have been using heat pump products for decades, and these products are beginning to be more available and understood in North America.
 In my article, "How Does A Heat Pump System Work?", I explain heat pumps in simple terms, and I show you in my other article, "What Is The Cheapest Way To Heat And Cool Your Home?", a variety of ways in which heat pumps can be incorporated into your home's heating and cooling system.
 If you don't want to read the article to find what's the most appropriate and cost-effective solution for you, you can instead download my free "Heating and Cooling Systems Guide" using the button below.

 So the question is: which costs more - a renovation to improve shading, window performance, airtightness, and insulation; or a big, expensive, noisy system blowing (hopefully) cool air through the house and right out through the walls and roof?
 An ultra high-performance house is more affordable than you may think especially when compared to your current, costly home.

 If you're curious how well your current home performs, you can download my free Home Performance Assessment HERE.

 Book a 'Diagnostic Session' with me where I will compare the cost of running your current house to the cost of an overhaul or replacement to get you a far more comfortable home that will last twice as long.
-You'll get what I call "Your Tuning Report™” within about four weeks.
+You'll get what I call "Pre-Design Diagnostic Scan™” within about a week.
 The longer you wait, the more time you'll be spending down in the garage like a dog escaping the heat; and/or the more money your AC system will be blowing money right out the door (...and walls and roof).